English Literature BA (Hons) module descriptions

 This module will examine how humans have used, adapted, represented, changed and explored the natural world through the sciences and medicine, sport and leisure, industry, religion and visual culture, among others.
 You will be introduced to a diversity of historical approaches, including the history of science, medicine and technology, environmental history, sport history and visual history.

-Journalism route - Beyond News: Peace journalism and Opinion writing
+Journalism route - Beyond News

 You will explore innovative and constructive approaches to journalism, such as peace journalism, constructive journalism, and solution journalism, which aim to create opportunities for change through journalism.
-You will gain an understanding of practical elements of writing an entertaining, interesting and compelling first person opinion column, why these columns are more popular today in magazines and newspapers and write your own columns on your own blog.
+You will gain an understanding of practical elements of writing an entertaining, interesting and compelling person first-person opinion column, why these columns are more popular today in magazines and newspapers and write your own columns on your own blog.
 We will also look at review writing and the journalistic similarities here with opinion writing.
 You will be encouraged to find an area of popular culture they are interested in and review your experience of it, honing your work, practising techniques and styles, until your writing is up to industry standard.

 Media route - Public Relations and Strategic Communications